Skip to main content

 Selling a voucher

 If you sell a voucher via the online link - the money for this will go directly TO THE SALON as per the schedule here.
-Therefore, the salon owner will have to transfer the cost of the voucher directly to you, the self employed staff member.

 You will receive a notification on the notification tab as you see here when a voucher is sold online!